LatticeDiversity/latticediversity.github.io/survey.markdown

 Symposium of Lattice Field Theory 2019 to assess diversity and inclusivity in the Lattice community.
 The results were presented in the conference poster session and in the following proceedings [[1](#references)].
 We provide some exerpts directly from [the proceedings](https://arxiv.org/abs/1910.06800v1) to summarise the outcomes.</div>

-<div style="text-align: justify">"There were 174 responses to the survey, many of which provided very thoughtful
+<div style="text-align: justify">"*There were 174 responses to the survey, many of which provided very thoughtful
 input.
 Half of the responses came from Europe, 1/3 from the US and the remaining 1/6 from Asia/Oceania/Africa.
 We find that the field is not particularly diverse and is (unsurprisingly) dominated by Caucasian/white heterosexual males.
 The